Revalex-Technologies/Selenix-Browser/docs/extensions.md

 # Installing an extension

-To install an extension, you will need to extract the `crx` file of the extension and put the extracted folder to `extensions` directory.
+To install an extension, you can use the chrome web store, and if you dont want to do that, you will need to extract the `crx` file of the extension and put the extracted folder to `extensions` directory.

 The `extensions` directory paths:
 - On Linux and macOS: `~/.selenix/extensions`